Best Carp Bait: How and When to Use

 Big beautiful earthworm in the black soil, close-up shot showing its segmented body and rich soil environment.

-Due to their high protein content, worms are a classic and highly effective natural bait for catching Carp.
+Due to their high protein content, worms are a classic and highly effective live bait for catching Carp.
 They attract a variety of fish and are versatile in different fishing conditions.
 Worms can be used as the main bait or in combination with other bait, and they can be presented whole on a hook or cut into smaller pieces to increase their appeal.

 Boilies